white-lab/protocols/protocols/TMT_labeling_new.md

 14. Store combined sample in -80°C.

 Note:
-- For IP afterwards, samples resuspend very easily, and need hardly any PH adjustment.
+- For IP afterwards, samples resuspend very easily, and need hardly any pH adjustment.
 So measure before adding base.